-- By avoiding using slug pellets, pesticides, and insecticides you’ll encourage more wildlife into your garden.
-Over time a natural balance will be created by nature, with hedgehogs, frogs, toads, beetles, and birds eating your slugs and snails.
+- By avoiding using slug pellets, pesticides, and insecticides, you’ll encourage more wildlife into your garden.
+Over time a natural balance will be created by nature, with frogs, toads, beetles, newts, and birds eating your slugs and snails.
 Why not turn your garden into a place of refuge for our wonderful British wildlife?

-Hedgehogs are such interesting and endearing mammals to observe, if you’re lucky to have a hedgehog visit your garden, make sure you take these precautionary steps to avoid injuring any hedgehogs, and provide them with a safe place, that they can pass through on their night time adventures and nest safely in the daytime.
+Hedgehogs are such interesting and endearing mammals to observe.
+If you’re lucky to have a hedgehog visiting, or if you’d like to encourage hedgehogs to visit your garden, please ensure that you take these precautionary measures which I have listed above, to avoid injuring any hedgehogs.
+Please provide hedgehogs with a safe place, so they can pass through your garden on their night time adventures, and find a place to nest safely in the daytime.

 To visit The British Hedgehog Preservation Society’s website, please click here.